He's going crazy, Dom thought. It happened a lot here. He stared at him.

 But the mist kept rolling in.
 Swallowing them.

 I see them, Dom said to himself.
 As if his thoughts could answer what ever had asked the question.
 Cree?

 But things changed rapidly.

 Dom was shocked again.
 The pain in his eyes and head only matched by the horror before him.
-Through the eyes of Cree the dead the scene began to flash in the bolts of black lightning.
+Through the eyes of Cree the dead in the scene began to flash in the bolts of black lightning.
 Satan's flash bulbs in rapid succession.
 Then crimson lightning stabbing at everything.
 The trees.
 Buildings.
 The flaming guards.

-Then the yard -- the scene -- reversed itself.
+The yard -- the scene -- reversed itself now.
 Like a negative photograph.
 The fiery people turned black, with grayish flames licking the white air around their heads.
 Heads aflame.
 Mouths vomiting glowing white bile.
 Screeches.

-The outline of the fences now a stark gray, seemed to waver in some type of desert heat peculating from the now reddening grasses of the prison yard.
-The razor-wires, attached to the tops of the fences, began lashing out at the fiery people who fought back, even when decapitated, often stumbling over their own heads in the melee.
+The outline of the fences, now a stark gray, seemed to wave in a desert heat peculating from the reddening grasses of the prison yard.
+The razor-wires, attached to the tops of the fences, lashing out in unison.
+The fiery people fighting back, even as they were decapitated, often stumbling over their own heads in the melee.

 The fences themselves became a tangle of angry red-bellied white snakes, striking at the fiery people and even themselves.

 It made no sense to Dom, unless he had somehow stumbled into hell.
 In any case, it was better than this pain.
 This suffocating life.